 No. School for Creative Startups is a programme run by School for Startups Ltd which is a corporation limited by shares.
 As a social purpose business a portion of the profits derived by School for Startups are used to support social outcomes and for providing bursaries for programmes such as School for Creative Startups.
-We strive to support creative entrepreneurs and encourage new business in the UK.
+We strive to support creative entrepreneurs and encourage new businesses in the UK.

 HOW MUCH OF MY TIME WILL THE PROGRAMME TAKE?

-Throughout the course we encourage regular meetings with advisors as and when you feel you need them.
+Throughout the course we encourage regular meetings with advisors, as and when you feel you need them.
 Additionally there are some assignments, but they are directly related to running your business and should complement your work, rather than add to it.

 Anything else that gets programmed is not compulsory but always recommended.
 We expect full commitment from our students to give them the best chance for success.
-It’s not going to be easy but it will be worth it.
+It’s not going to be easy, but it will be worth it.

 CAN I HAVE A FULL TIME JOB AND DO THIS?